A case study in market entry strategy

 It's what happens after you walk through the door.

-The side door still works if you're building a regional franchise.
-Gong Cha has 300 US stores to prove it.
-But if your ambition is to compete at the category level, to be the Starbucks of tea instead of the ethnic option, category positioning is set on day one.
+The side door still works for building a regional franchise.
+Gong Cha has 240 US stores to prove it.
+But for Chinese beverage brands whose ambition is to compete at the category level, to be the Starbucks of tea rather than the ethnic option, category positioning in the US market is set on day one.
 Chagee got that right.

 But the front door gets you into a room.
 It doesn't furnish it.
 "Premium brewed Chinese tea" is a category American consumers don't recognize.
 There is no mental slot for it.
 Coffee has one.
 Boba has one.
 Even matcha has one.
 Chagee isn't just entering a market.
 They're trying to build one that doesn't exist yet.